joavzmo/DC/TrackProposal.md

-**_Note_**: *the track is composed of 6 existing courses and 2 newly proposed courses.
+**_Note_**: *the track is composed of six existing courses (1, 2, 3, 4, 7, 8) and two newly proposed courses (5, 6).
 See [TaskAnalysis](TaskAnalysis.md) for the rationale behind it.
 For the existing courses, the marketing description and prerequisites are copied from the course website.
 The learning objectives, however, are adapted from the course details.*

 # Skill Track: Deep Learning in Python